 Many items can be posted in the normal way of course but if you have awkward sized gifts you might want to employ a courier.
 Including the cost of the courier in the sale price of the gift is an ideal way to plan finances.
 Negotiate with local couriers early will be your best bet for good prices and guaranteed time slots.

 Travel may be a problem this year so grandparents may want to send a bike to grandchildren by courier.
 What about plants?
 Transporting plants by post can be difficult so a courier may be your best option.
 Negotiating rates early may be a good idea so perhaps now is the time to get it organised.

-To help me help you please add a link to this blog in your social media advertising.
-If you’re talking about Christmas, Christmas gifts, Christmas offers and postage you can add a link to this blog to help explain that you’re trying to compete against ‘the big boys’ but at the same time you’ll be increasing readership if this blog.
+To help me help you please copy the link to this blog into your social media advertising.
+If you’re talking about Christmas, Christmas gifts, Christmas offers and postage you can add a link to this blog to help explain that you’re trying to compete against ‘the big boys’.
+As a result you’ll be increasing readership of this blog.
 With that achieved I’ll be able to reach out to more people to help advertise your business.
 We really can help each other.